Peter Baskett: Early life

 Baskett was born in Northern Ireland on 26 July 1934.
-His father, Sir Ronald Gilbert Baskett, was professor and Dean of the Faculty of Agriculture at the Queen's University, Belfast and Peter was brought up on a 1000 acre research farm in Hillsborough, County Down.
+His father, Sir Ronald Gilbert Baskett, was professor and Dean of the Faculty of Agriculture at Queen's University, Belfast and Peter was brought up on a 1000 acre research farm in Hillsborough, County Down.
 He attended Belfast Royal Academy and Campbell College, Belfast.
-He then studied medicine at Queens' College Cambridge, for his pre-clinical studies, then finished his degree at Queen's University Belfast, where he graduated with MB BCh BAO in 1958.
+He then studied medicine at Queens' College, Cambridge, for his pre-clinical studies, then finished his degree at Queen's University, Belfast, where he graduated with MB BCh BAO in 1958.